nicolasgapa/ML-methods-for-binary-classification/README.md

    b.
 Run the Neural_network.py file to test the DNN model.

-If you want to test your own dataset, place the .csv or .data file in the same directory as the codes, and update the dataset names in the python stripts.
+If you want to test your own dataset, place the .csv or .data file in the same directory as the codes, and update the dataset names in the python scripts.